esperta/jupyter-pytorch-lightening-huggingface-transformers/README.md

 For instance, my setup uses data center accelerator (a Tesla accelerator) from the Volta architecture (v) with model number 100 and using a SXM2 socket.

 ## Install Volta GPU drivers

+How do I find the right GPU driver for my GPU?
 The NVIDIA white-paper on Volta is found [here](https://images.nvidia.com/content/volta-architecture/pdf/volta-architecture-whitepaper.pdf).

 GPUs have evolving architectures and capabilities.
 To help characterize the computing power of each GPU model, each has a compute capability(cc).
 For AI training, the GPU needs to have compute capability at least 3.0.
 So, even if your GPU is CUDA-enabled, you need to double-check if the architecture supports AI training.